JeffCoster/merge/ex1.md

 dataSources.maxProducts = 3;
 ```

-How the merger configuration mapping, uses **jpath** to obtain the source objects, will become apparent in the following section on configuration
+How the merger configuration mapping uses **jpath** to obtain the source objects, will become apparent in the following section on configuration
-for this example.
+of this example.

 > The minProducts, and maxProducts will be used in this example to show how merger can be configured to pick a start and end index
 in a collection of objects.
-The mock data has 5 products, and we are setting to start rendering on the second and end on the third.
+The mock data has 5 products, and we are configuring to start rendering on the second and end on the third.

 ### Ex1 Step 3: Configuring (Mapping) of Source Data to html